-- The rights of students at UNLV can be found in the UNLV Student Conduct Code.
-Rights of students alleged of conduct violations can be found here.
+The rights of students at UNLV can be found in the UNLV Student Conduct Code.
+Rights of students alleged of conduct violations can be found in the Student Conduct Code.

 - I received a letter from the Office of Student conduct with an appointment date and time.
 What is the purpose of this meeting?

-- Double-jeopardy is a concept that applies solely to criminal proceedings.
-The university student conduct process is an administrative proceeding; therefore, double-jeopardy does not apply.
+The University student conduct process is an educational administrative process; therefore, double-jeopardy does not apply.

 - Can I delay a student conduct case while resolving a criminal issue?

-- Can the university take action if the alleged incident is off-campus?
+- Can the university take action if the alleged incident took place off-campus?

-- The university has the authority and jurisdiction to address off-campus conduct; including, conduct that impacts the UNLV community and off-campus University-sponsored activities.
+The University has the authority and jurisdiction to address off-campus conduct; including conduct arising out of a student’s membership with UNLV and, conduct that impacts the UNLV community and off-campus University-sponsored activities.